Back to School Frequently Asked Questions

 Q. Will all courses be available both online and in person?

-A. Some optional courses – such as hands-on construction courses - may not be available online.
+A. No, offerings online and in person may not be the same.
+Some courses – for example hands-on construction courses - may not be available online.
 Schools will look at each of their courses to decide if and how they may be taught safely.
 Co-op placements will be offered virtually, where feasible.
 In-person community co-op placements may be offered in cooperation with some employers, as long as they comply with all requirements of the local health units.

 Alternate Learning Spaces